Skip to main content

 What it does: Extends growth hormone release by mimicking GHRH (growth hormone releasing hormone) with a Drug Affinity Complex (DAC) that extends its half-life.
 While ipamorelin creates sharp GH pulses, CJC-1295 provides a sustained GH elevation baseline.

-Evidence tier: 🟡 Phase 1–2 / Limited human data — some clinical trial data; extensive compounding use.
-Most commonly paired with Ipamorelin.
+Evidence tier: 🟡 Phase 1–2 / Limited human data — some clinical-trial data; extensive compounding use.
+Most commonly paired with ipamorelin.

-Best for: People wanting sustained GH elevation rather than pulsatile release, typically stacked with Ipamorelin for the gold standard GH peptide combination.
+Best for: People wanting sustained GH elevation rather than pulsatile release, typically stacked with ipamorelin for the gold-standard GH peptide combination.

 Typical dose range: 1–2 mg injected subcutaneously 2× weekly.

-Route: Subcutaneous injection
+Route: Subcutaneous injection.

-Full protocol: CJC-1295 Dosing Protocol
+Full Protocol: CJC-1295 Dosing Guide.

 Mod GRF 1-29 (CJC-1295 without DAC)